microsoft/onnxruntime/docs/execution_providers/OpenVINO-ExecutionProvider.md

 ## CSharp API

 To use csharp api for openvino execution provider create a custom nuget package.
+Two nuget packages will be created Microsoft.ML.OnnxRuntime.Managed and Microsoft.ML.OnnxRuntime.Openvino.

 1. Windows